jarredhawkins/elgin-2468/README.md

 55688H is high shank, center position

 TBD: do Kenmore feet work here?
 Seems like a lot were left basis.
 Ordered a set of hemming feet to find out.
+A: no -- they are super high shank, imcompatible.